alex-gamero/100-days-of-code/r2-log.md

 ### R2D10
 Today was a good day.
 I came up with a new project.
 It could be fun if it works out.
 I'll start working on it.

+### R2D11
+It was a quiet day.
+I was able to apply for jobs, review code, and go to work at night.